-When the city of Bloomfield, N.M., was notified by the New Mexico Environmental Department that it had 18 months to bring its drinking water treatment plant into compliance with the Interim Enhanced Surface Water Treatment Rule (IESWTR), the city needed a fast, innovative solution.
+When the City of Bloomfield, N.M., was notified by the New Mexico Environmental Department that it had 18 months to bring its drinking water treatment plant into compliance with the Interim Enhanced Surface Water Treatment Rule (IESWTR), they needed a fast, innovative solution.

 Under the IESWTR, the city was challenged to meet regulatory compliance on turbidity levels.
-During seasonal runoff conditions, turbidity levels could spike up to 1,000 nephelometric turbidity units (NTU).
-With its existing treatment system, the city struggled to meet regulatory turbidity compliance of less than 0.3 NTU.
-The city turned to its engineering firm CH2M Hill for support.
+During seasonal runoff conditions, the turbidity level could spike up to 1,000 nephelometric turbidity units (NTU).
+Under the prevailing conditions, the existing plant struggled to meet regulatory turbidity compliance of less than 0.3 NTU.
+The city turned to its engineering firm, CH2M, for support.

-"The main reason it failed was because there wasn't adequate pretreatment to address the rapid changes in turbidity that can be experienced with afternoon thunderstorms in the summer," said Mike Brewer, Senior Project Manager at CH2M Hill.
+“The main reason it failed was because there wasn’t adequate pretreatment to address the rapid changes in turbidity that can be experienced with afternoon thunderstorms in the summer,” said Mike Brewer, Senior Project Manager, CH2M.

-The CH2M Hill team evaluated various treatment technologies that could handle rapidly changing turbidity levels.
-They ultimately chose the Trident® HS package treatment system offered by WesTech Engineering.
+The CH2M team evaluated various treatment technologies that could handle rapidly changing turbidity levels.
+They ultimately chose the Trident® HS package treatment system.
 The Trident HS uses a multi-barrier approach that can handle seasonal turbidity spikes, while producing high quality water.
 It operates at higher hydraulic loading rates, resulting in a smaller equipment footprint.
-Equally important, waste is minimized with the multi-barrier approach where net production of water can be greater than 95 percent.
+Equally important, waste is minimized with the multi-barrier approach where net production of water can be greater than 95%.

-The existing plant could only treat about 1.5 million gallons per day of water, which was inadequate during summer peak water demand that sometimes exceeded 2.5 mgd.
-Bloomfield solved the demand problem by renting a temporary mobile filter treatment system, which proved to be a less costly solution than purchasing water from a nearby municipality.
+The existing plant could only treat about 1.5 million gallons per day (MGD) of water, which was inadequate during summer peak water demand that sometimes exceeded 2.5 MGD.
+Bloomfield solved their demand problem by renting a temporary mobile filter treatment system, which proved to be a less costly solution than purchasing water from a nearby municipality.

 “Not only do we now have water that’s in compliance with standards, but we have doubled the capacity of water that we can produce, which will allow for future growth so we can welcome new business, new citizens, new homes, more industry to Bloomfield with open arms because we have now the water to supply them.”